aws-neuron/aws-neuron-sdk/release-notes/index.rst

      - Details
      - Instances

-   * - Support for EC2 Trn1n instances
+   * - Added initial FSDP support for Training (Experimental) in PyTorch Neuron (``torch-neuronx``)
-     - * Updated Neuron Runtime for Trn1n instances

-       * Overall documentation update to include Trn1n instances
+     - * Iniitial support includes MiCS (Minimize Communication Scale) in FSDP.
+See more at :ref:`torch-neuronx-rn`
-     - Trn1n
+     - Trn1/Trn1n

-   * - New Analyze API in PyTorch Neuron (``torch-neuronx``)
+   * - New sample scripts for inference
-     - * A new API that return list of supported and unsupported PyTorch operators for a model.
-See :ref:`torch_neuronx_analyze_api`
+     - * This release adds new sample scripts for deploying Stable Diffusion 2.1 and other models with ``torch-neuronx``, Please check `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_
      - Trn1, Inf2

-   * - Support models that are larger than 2GB in PyTorch Neuron (``torch-neuron``) on Inf1
+   * - Added Profiling support in PyTorch Neuron for Inference (``torch-neuronx``)
-     - * See ``separate_weights`` flag to :func:`torch_neuron.trace` to support models that are larger than 2GB
+     - * See more at :ref:`torch-neuronx-profiling-with-tb`
+     - Inf2, Trn1/Trn1n

+   * -  Added support for the HuggingFace generate in transfomers-neuronx
+     - * See more at :ref:`transformers-neuronx-rn`
+     - Inf2, Trn1/Trn1n

+   * -  Added support for Model Serialization in transfomers-neuronx
+     - * Support for model saving, loading, and weight swapping.
+See more at :ref:`transformers-neuronx-rn`
-     - Inf1
+     - Inf2, Trn1/Trn1n

-   * - Performance Improvements
+   * -  Performance improvements in transfomers-neuronx
-     - * Up to 10% higher throughput when training GPT3 6.7B model on multi-node
+     - * Improved performance by removing unnecessary KV-cache tensor resetting.
+       * Improved prompt context encoding performance (``OPT`_ , `GPT2`_``)
+       * See more at :ref:`transformers-neuronx-rn`
-     - Trn1
+     - Inf2, Trn1/Trn1n

-   * - Dynamic Batching support in TensorFlow 2.x Neuron (``tensorflow-neuronx``)
+   * - Support models larger than 2GB in TensorFlow 2.x Neuron
-     - * See :ref:`tensorflow-neuronx-special-flags` for details.
+     - * See :ref:`tensorflow-neuronx-special-flags` for details. (``tensorflow-neuronx``)
+       * See :ref:`Special Flags <tensorflow-ref-neuron-tracing-api>` for details. (``tensorflow-neuron``)
+     - Trn1/Trn1n, Inf2, Inf1

+   * - Added new operators and options in Compiler. (``neuronx-cc``)
+     - * Added support for the HLO operator ``BitcastConvertType`` and ``TopK`` operator.
+       * Added two new ``model-type`` option arguments for model specific optimizations.
+       * See more at :ref:`neuronx-cc-rn`
+     - Inf2, Trn1/Trn1n

+   * - Support for using multiple GPSIMD Cores in Neuron Custom C++ Operators
+     - * See :ref:`custom-ops-api-ref-guide`
+       * Updated package name to ``aws-neuronx-gpsimd-customop-lib``
+     - Trn1/Trn1n

+   * - Runtime Support for Weight Deduplication across multiple instances of same model.
+     - * Support for Sharing weights when loading multiple instance versions of the same model on different NeuronCores.
+       * See more at :ref:`nrt-configuration`
      - Trn1, Inf2

-   * - NeuronPerf support for Trn1/Inf2 instances
-     - * Added Trn1/Inf2 support for PyTorch Neuron (``torch-neuronx``) and TensorFlow 2.x Neuron (``tensorflow-neuronx``)
+   * - Added new Neuron Collectives benchmarking tool, ``nccom-test``
+     - * Supports enabling benchmarking sweeps on various Neuron Collective Communication operations.
+See :ref:`nccom-test` for more details.
      - Trn1, Inf2

-   * - Hierarchical All-Reduce and Reduce-Scatter collective communication
+   * - Expanded support for Neuron profiling to include runtime setup/teardown times
-     - * Added support for hierarchical All-Reduce and Reduce-Scatter in Neuron Runtime to enable better scalability of distributed workloads .
+     - * Expanded support for Neuron profiling to include runtime setup/teardown times and collapsed execution of NeuronCore engines and DMA.
+See :ref:`neuron-tensorboard-rn` for more details.
-     - Trn1, Inf2

-   * - New Tutorials added
-     - * :ref:`Added tutorial to fine-tune T5 model <torch-hf-t5-finetune>`

-       * Added tutorial to demonstrate use of Libtorch with PyTorch Neuron (``torch-neuronx``) for inference :ref:`[html] <pytorch-tutorials-libtorch>`
      - Trn1, Inf2

    * - Minor enhancements and bug fixes.
      - * See :ref:`components-rn`
      - Trn1, Inf2, Inf1